Skip to Content

 Stop along the canals to visit wats and markets

 Look out for seamstresses sitting on their verandas with sewing machines and grandparents minding toddlers as the parents are at work.
+You’ll be sure to see monitor lizards basking in the sun or swimming along.

 You’ll wonder how the verandas don’t fall into the river – and then you’ll see that have!
 You’ll meet vendors with floating kitchens and mobile shops working the river and coming alongside to try and sell you something.